ARL Urdu Speech Database, Training Data

 Urdu is an Indo-Aryan language spoken throughout South Asia that developed under the Mughal Empire and Delhi Sultinate between 1200 AD and 1800 AD.
 It has Persian, Turkish and Arabic influences, but in fact is a dialect of Hindustani.
 The word "Urdu" refers to the standardized register of Hindustani, but there are many non-standard idiolects as well.
 Urdu is the twentieth most spoken language in the world.
 It is the native language of over 60 million people, it is the offical language of Pakistan, and it is one of India's national languages.
 Urdu is also spoken in Afghanistan.

 The distribution of speaker dialects in the corpus is as follows:

 The database is divided into two parts, a training set containing approximately 80% of the data and a test set comprised of 20% of the data.
 This release consists of approximately 80% of the complete dataset (training and test).

 Each speaker was presented with 400 prompts to read: sentences, place names, and person names.
 Two microphones set at different distances to the speaker were used for the recordings.
 The recorded speech was stored in raw format files with headers stored in separate directories.

-Each utterance is transcribed in the corresponding label file for each recording.
+Each utterance was transcribed in the corresponding label file for each recording.
 The transcriptions were encoded in UTF-8.
 Punctuation was omitted and numbers were written out in full.

 Earlier versions were missing the content list file.
-This is now available as a download.
-Please contact the LDC membership office to receive instructions for download.
+This is now available as part of the complete download file.